 Looking back on your career so far, who was the one person that really made a difference?
 Whether it’s an old boss, a teacher, or mentor, we’ve all had one – and if we’re lucky, we’ve had a few.

 This person did more than teach you how to accomplish tasks and hit deadlines.
-They taught you how to ask questions and to carry yourself, personally and professionally.
 They empowered you to think differently, find your own solutions and take on new challenges.
-They were your coach, and they changed your life.
+They were your coach.

 The name of the game is performance development, and that’s what employees of the modern workforce truly crave.
 It’s what attracts them to a new job, and it’s what keeps them around beyond the honeymoon period.
 Gallup discovered that the number-one reason people change jobs today is “career growth opportunities,” and this growth is directly related to the way a manager leads and coaches their team to reach their potential.

-By actively encouraging employees to grow, coaching helps build a loyal, productive, and focused work environment.
+By actively encouraging employees to grow, a coaching leader helps build a loyal, productive, and focused team.

 Try this: First, look inward and learn if you’re a delegator or supervisor, rather than a coach.
 If you do want to become more of a coach, ask yourself why, then talk to your team to understand how they see you, ask for constructive feedback, and make a plan to bridge that gap between your current management style, and where you want to be.